|Did this page help you? Yes | No | Tell us about it...|

 Email that recipients find valuable and want to receive.
 Value means different things to different recipients and can come in the form of offers, order confirmations, receipts, newsletters, etc.

-A document that matches the criteria specified in the search request.
+A document that matches the criteria specified in a search request.
 Also referred to as a search result.

 An open source, data warehouse and analytic package that runs on top of Hadoop.
 Hive scripts use an SQL-like language called Hive QL (query language) that abstracts the MapReduce programming model and supports typical data warehouse interactions.